-If the only reason you want to become a digital nomad is to travel, a one year world trip as a backpacker can sometimes be a better option.
+If the only reason you want to become a digital nomad is to travel, a one-year world trip as a backpacker can sometimes be a better option.
 It’s a lot less stressful and really doesn’t have to be that expensive.

-At one stage in our life we all want to have some kind of homebase/constant comfort zone we can eventually return to, which I’ve explained in more detail in the lessons I learned in four years as a digital nomad blog post.
+At one stage in our life, we all want to have some kind of home base/constant comfort zone we can eventually return to, which I’ve explained in more detail in the lessons I learned in four years as a digital nomad blog post.

 Still interested?
-Ok, let’s talk about the great ways to achieve this lifestyle quickly, because you can probably get started faster with it than you think!
+Ok, let’s talk about the great ways to achieve this lifestyle quickly because you can probably get started faster with it than you think!

-10 ways to become a digital nomad without the skills to work online
+16 ways to become a digital nomad without the skills to work online

 You might think that the best route to becoming a digital nomad is by taking the entrepreneurial road and starting your own online business.
 This will undoubtedly give you the most freedom but it’s very difficult to succeed – especially if you have don’t have a lot of experience.
-And in fact most digital nomads don’t start out like this, instead they get started with remote work or freelancing.
+And in fact, most digital nomads don’t start out like this, instead, they get started with remote work or freelancing.
 This means they are getting paid to gain more experience and skills.
 Plus it’s usually quite quick and easy.

 Overall there are many different ways to get started as a Digital Nomad.
 I believe that anyone who really, really wants a life of more freedom and less 9-5 can do this.
 Keep in mind that you could get started within a matter of weeks or you might require more time and effort.